mui/material-ui/docs/src/pages/customization/color/color.md

 ### Tools by the community

 - [create-mui-theme](https://react-theming.github.io/create-mui-theme/): Is an online tool for creating Material-UI themes via Material Design Color Tool.
-- [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material-UI applications by just selecting the colors and having a live preview.
+- [mui-theme-creator](https://bareynol.github.io/mui-theme-creator/): A tool to help design and customize themes for the Material-UI component library.
+Includes basic site templates to show various components and how they are affected by the theme
 - [Material palette generator](https://material.io/inline-tools/color/): The Material palette generator can be used to generate a palette for any color you input.

 ## 2014 Material Design color palettes